AdobeDocs/campaign.en/help/v8/send/push.md

 :arrow_upper_right: Learn how to get started with mobile app in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-push-notifications/about-mobile-app-channel.html)

+## Integrate with Adobe SDK

-## Integrate Campaign SDK
+### Integrate Campaign SDK

-The goal of the SDK is to facilitate the integration of a mobile application into the Adobe Campaign platform.
+Campaign SDK facilitates the integration of your mobile application into the Adobe Campaign platform.

 :arrow_upper_right: Learn how to integrate Campaign SDK with your app in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-push-notifications/integrating-campaign-sdk-into-the-mobile-application.html?lang=en#loading-campaign-sdk)

+### Configure Campaign Extension in Launch

+You can integrate Adobe Experience Platorm Launch SDK with Campaign, by leveraging Campaign Classic extension.

+:arrow_upper_right: Learn more in [Adobe Mobile SDK documentation](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-campaignclassic)

 ## Configure your app settings in Campaign